Ke'Bryan Hayes Player Props: Pirates vs. Mets

 - The pitching staff for the Mets has a collective 8.7 K/9, which ranks 15th in the league.

-- The Mets have the 23rd-ranked team ERA across all league pitching staffs (4.58).
+- The Mets have a 4.55 team ERA that ranks 21st among all league pitching staffs.

-- The righty last appeared on Tuesday against the Chicago Cubs, when he went five innings, allowing two earned runs while giving up three hits.
+- In his most recent appearance on Wednesday, the left-hander went 3 2/3 innings against the Chicago Cubs, giving up two earned runs while surrendering four hits.

-- In 17 games this season, the 36-year-old has a 6.42 ERA and 6.3 strikeouts per nine innings, while allowing a batting average of .292 to his opponents.
+- In 19 games this season, the 27-year-old has amassed an ERA of 5.61, with 9.7 strikeouts per nine innings.
+Opponents are batting .299 against him.

 © 2023 Data Skrive.
 All rights reserved.